sourcegraph/handbook/content/ce/customer-support-onboarding.md

 	* All the channels that could have support issues reported in them: ALL the #support- and #trial- channels … there are a lot of them, #twitter (we will have a workflow set-up for marketing to alert us if we need to engage, but it’s still good to be aware as time allows) -- these will be linked to Zendesk, so we don’t monitor these as much as be sure we have quick access when we need to engage in a thread
 	* Feel free to browse all the channels and join anything else that looks relevant or interesting to you and share with the rest of the team in #customer-support-chat
 * Join the following developer communities to help make sure folks talking about Sourcegraph are getting their questions answered:
 	* Gopher Slack community.
+Gophers Slack is a thriving, real-time messaging community.
+If you are looking to get immediate answers to questions or join in the conversation about Go with other Gophers, this is the place to be.
 Post in #customer-support-chat so a member of the team can add you.
 You will need to join with your personal email address so our presence feels helpful and not sales-y.
 * Read [Our ABC’s Always Be Coding](https://about.sourcegraph.com/blog/our-abcs-always-be-coding-childrens-book/).
 It’s just cute and so why not!?
 It’s also a great source of inspiration when trying to simplify complex ideas.